-Probably we all heard of Dracula at least a few times.
+Probably all of you heard of Dracula at least a few times.
 The vampire with big teeth and strangely dressed, but so proud of his inheritance.
 But what is the story behind this character?
 Well, that’s what I want to talk about in this article.
 There will be articles on the theme of Halloween throughout October and Dracula, a traditional Romanian symbol, cannot be missed.
 So stay tuned.

 All this story but also the book of the well-known author Bram Stoker started from a bloodier part of Romanian history.
 During the reign of Vlad Draculea (Vlad Tepes), his favorite punishment was the impaling of criminals.
 A very bloody act if you ask me.
 But he wanted to set an example of what could happen to you if you steal, kill or betray the country.